Lillee Jean 2015 Glittery Holiday Lights Makeup Tutorial

 The eyeliner was very different for me as I never do this style, however I felt it fit perfect with the whole “mood lighting” effect and went for it!
 With Anastasia’s #12 brush and Bobbi Brown’s Long-Wear Gel Liner I gave myself a basic wing and the lined my waterline slightly smudging it onto the glitter.
 After doing that I connected the upper and lower lash lines together at my tear ducts.
 The only complaint I’d have with a style like this, especially with watery eyes is it will be messed up within a few hours, so beware and pack a touch up mirror!

 While House Of Lashes Iconic already features super thick lashes, mine happened to break.
-With the breakage I also had no other accompanying right eye pairs so I doubled it up with Ardell’s Wispie for a dramatic full lash effect on scarce areas.
+With the breakage I also had no other accompanying right eye pairs so I doubled it up with Ardell’s Wispie for a dramatic full lash effect.